 Kriste Peoples is an outdoor enthusiast who loves to share her love of trails, whether she’s running, hiking, snowshoeing, or backpacking.
-She’s a Ragnar ambassador, a couch-to-5k coach, and a leader for Outdoor Afro and Women’s Wilderness Institute AND a proud Trailblazer for L2S Fitness–all of which means she can often be found pointing excitedly at park maps and cheering adventurous souls around the next turn.
+She’s an instructor for the Women’s Wilderness Institute, our head beginner trail running coach, Wilderness First Responder and a leader for Outdoor Afro and Women’s Wilderness Institute AND a proud coach for L2S Fitness–all of which means she can often be found pointing excitedly at park maps and cheering adventurous souls around the next turn.

-Having made an unofficial shift away from road running just few short years ago, she’s still discovering the beauty of Colorado’s numerous trails, and has yet to find an adventure she loves more than Ragnar.
+Having made an unofficial shift away from road running just few short years ago, she’s still discovering the beauty of Colorado’s numerous trails, and has yet to find an adventure she loves more than trail running.

 By day, she works at a New Age media company that shares in another of her passions: making the world a better, brighter place.